-There are trusts out there holding a simple mix of FTSE 100 companies that you could absolutely replicate yourself.
+There are trusts out there holding a simple mix of UK companies that you could absolutely replicate yourself.
 It’s hard to see how they’d be adding value there.

 But, as we’ve seen, there are trusts doing something a bit different to what we can do as retail investors.
 As long as that strategy works and provides a noticeable uplift in value over and above its charges, a trust may merit its fees.

 There’s also the issue of not having to do it yourself.
 That’s not to say that trusts should be measured on how active they are in trading short-term positions (quite the opposite) but there’s something to be said for not having to look at your portfolio constantly or scan the market daily for investment ideas.

 Sometimes the joy of going to a restaurant is simply in not having to do the washing up yourself.
 But that value fades quickly if it’s a terrible meal and you feel like you should have just stayed home.
 ‘I could have done that’ isn’t what you want to be saying in either case.